 MINA token: The native currency of the Mina blockchain.
 MINA tokens are required to stake and produce blocks on the Mina blockchain.
 They’re also the exclusive currency of the Snarketplace, which is used by block producers and SNARK producers to buy and sell SNARK proofs.
 Each MINA token is divisible up to 9 decimal places.

 Mina Foundation (MF): Mina Foundation is a public benefit corporation that is incorporated in the state of Delaware.
-It is the steward of Mina, and owns and manages all of its tangible and intangible assets.
-More on the Mina Foundation and its board can be found here.
+It supports the Mina ecosystem, and its primary role is to issue grants to third parties.
+More on the Mina Foundation can be found here.

 O(1) Labs: O(1) Labs is a San Francisco based startup that incubated Mina.
 O(1) Labs’ mission is to use cryptography and cryptocurrency to build computing systems that put people back in control of their digital lives.
 It continues to contribute to the project via code contributions and operational support.
 More on O(1) Labs can be found here.